LuisGC/blog/content/blog/2017/12/Brittany-a-brief-opinionated-guide.md

 {{< image classes="image central" src="https://live.staticflickr.com/65535/48609145416_9f7a5920d8_k.jpg" title="Panoramic inside Fougères Castle" >}}

 The town itself is nice, specially because it's located on top of a hill and the views are magnificient both from the village to the castle and from the castle to the village.
-The garden sorrounding the Cathedral was full of lights and XMas figures (and people).
+The garden surrounding the Cathedral was full of lights and XMas figures (and people).

 ## Rennes